-Failure to lift the valve correctly can result in severe personal injury or property damage.
+Failure to lift the valve correctly can result in severe personal

 Use appropriate lifting equipment and adopt all safety precautions needed for moving and handling the equipment.

 A crane or forklift is recommended for unloading and installation of the valve.